 This blog is provided by Graduate Career Development and Employability at the University of Wollongong, Australia.
 Regardless of your institution, we welcome all interested HDR (higher degree research) students and graduates, university staff, employers and alumni to subscribe, read and engage in our HDR career conversations.
 However, some of the services, events and resources included in blog posts may be restricted to the UOW community.

-Introduction: Amy Boyle first wrote about the following as part of her online reflections for Career Ready Learning for Higher Degree Researchers CRLH900.
+Introduction: UOW Higher Degree Researcher Amy Boyle first wrote on this topic as part of her online reflections for the zero credit point subject Career Ready Learning for Higher Degree Researchers CRLH900.
 Her proactive and organised approach and examples of career development activities were too good not to share more widely, so I asked her to rewrite her experience as a piece for the blog.
 Though we can’t all be so naturally organised, I am really impressed with the incremental approach Amy is taking to her career development activities and her ability to find opportunities as she progresses.

 Coming into a PhD, I think a lot of people are so focused on their research that they forgot to think about what comes after.
 Having a PhD doesn’t necessarily get you a job in your field, but with a little bit of planning you can increase the likelihood.
 Your supervisor’s main focus is your thesis work and they may not have the capacity to help with your career.
 Consequently, I participated in the HDR Careers workshops last year as part of the optional careers subject CRLH900: Career Ready Learning for Higher Degree Researchers.
 I was in the first year of my PhD and the learning acquired through these workshops was incredibly useful to rewire my thinking into approaching my PhD as an apprenticeship, rather than just another stage of study.